Main navigation | Main content

 For information on the research behind Check & Connect, visit Selected Findings from Check & Connect Research Studies in our Research section, as well as the What Works Clearinghouse's intervention report on Check & Connect.

-Check & Connect is a targeted or intensive intervention designed to complement universal strategies in your school.
+Check & Connect is a Tier 2 and/or Tier 3 intervention designed to complement universal strategies in your school.
 A guiding principle of Check & Connect is to use existing services in schools and communities whenever possible to enhance protective factors for the student/family and maximize scarce resources.
 Check & Connect, although designed as a stand-alone program, has also been used with Positive Behavior Interventions and Supports (PBIS), Response to Intervention (RtI), Early Warning, Credit Recovery, and other support models.
 See Using Check & Connect with Other Initiatives for more information.

 Check & Connect can be used with K-12 students — students in elementary, middle, and high school.
 Research has found that Check & Connect can have an impact on literacy at the elementary level, and many researchers and educators have argued that addressing truancy at an early age is critical to later school success.